 Moo Moo The Wine Bar and Grill

-Moo Moo The Wine Bar and Grill is a sleek and modern steak restaurant, where an open kitchen displays meat dry ageing in a cabinet for all diners to see.
+Moo Moo The Wine Bar and Grill is a sleek and modern Brisbane steakhouse featuring open kitchen displays of their meat dry ageing cabinets for all diners to see.
 This is on brand for the rest of the dining experience, with an incredibly extensive steak menu ranging from the classic Moo Moo staple, the Signature in house 50 day dry aged Beef.
-And to pair with your quest to find the best steak and Brisbane-based steakhouse experience, Moo Moo The Wine Bar and Grill is also home to an equally satisfying wine list with over 900 drops by the bottle and 90 by the glass.
+And to pair with your quest to find the best steak and Brisbane-based steakhouse experience, Moo Moo The Wine Bar and Grill is also home to an equally satisfying wine list with over 900 drops by the bottle to select from.

 Black Hide Steakhouse

 Cha Cha Char

-Cha Cha Char is an award-winning steak restaurant, with a warm atmosphere accented by the leather and wooden decor.
-The steak menu is so extensive it takes up an entire page, with over ten cuts of pasture and grain fed beef, cooked to perfection over a wood fired grill.
-Prices range from $38 – $110, with the range of steaks sure to please all meat eaters.
-With a 23-page drinks menu, you are spoiled for choice for wines and cocktails to accompany your steak.
+Cha Cha Char is an award-winning steak restaurant in Brisbane’s CBD.
+With a warm atmosphere accented by leather and wooden clad decor; the real star of the show is their extensive steak menu that features over 10 cuts of pasture- and grain-fed beef that are cooked to perfection over a wood fired grill.
+With something for everyone, regardless of your budget, Cha Cha Char’s menu is sure to please all meat eaters.
+Plus, we mustn’t forget their 23-page drinks menu assuring guests are spoilt for choice with wines and cocktails that are perfect to accompany your steak.

-Sitting along the Brisbane River, The Boatshed Restaurant is an elegant and scenic way to enjoy a meal of Steak Frites.
-The steak menu is long and varied, with a choice of fifteen steaks, some dry-aged for 40 days in The Boatshed’s meat cellar.
-And if you like to do things a little differently, The Boatshed allows guests to choose from seven ‘steak toppers’, including prawns and oysters, can be added for a more decadent meal.
-Of course for the Brisbane whisky lovers out there, The Boatshed’s dedicated whisky bar is well worth a visit for a pre or post-steak drink.
+Sitting along the Brisbane River, The Boatshed Restaurant is an elegant and scenic way to enjoy one of Brisbane’s best steak-praising restaurants.
+The menu is long and varied, with a choice of 15 steaks to choose from – some dry-aged for 40 days in The Boatshed’s meat cellar.
+And if you like to do things a little differently, The Boatshed allows guests to choose from seven ‘steak toppers’, including prawns and oysters which can be added for a more decadent meal.
+Of course for the Brisbane whisky lovers out there, The Boatshed’s dedicated whisky bar is well worth a visit too.